-Prince Andrew, brother of Prince Charles, is almost all about the military.
+Prince Andrew, brother of King Charles III, is almost all about the military.
 He was trained to fly the Lynx helicopter and got deployed in the Mediterranean.

 He later became a helicopter warfare officer and served on HMS Edinburgh until 1989.
 He was appointed senior pilot of 815 Naval Air Squadron in 1995.
 He ended his military career in 2001.